iszczesniak/cpp/memory/index.md

 {% include_relative rvo_no1.cc %}
 {% endhighlight %}

-Second, because we try to return a function parameter, which was not created by the function, but by the caller (i.e., the function cannot create the parameter in the location for the return value):
+Second, because we try to return a function parameter, which was created by the caller, not the function, and so the function cannot create the parameter in the location for the return value:

 {% highlight c++ %}
 {% include_relative rvo_no2.cc %}
 {% endhighlight %}

-Finally, because we try to return static or global data, which has to be available after the function returns:
+Finally, because we try to return static or global data, which has to be available after the function returns, and so the function can only copy the result from the static or global data:

 {% highlight c++ %}
 {% include_relative rvo_no3.cc %}